 Collecting Outstanding Money

-The IRS will collect any outstanding money from you by continuing to issue additional fees until the matter has been resolved.
+The IRS will collect any outstanding money from you in many ways, and will continue to issue additional fees until the matter has been resolved.
 Additionally, since the IRS is a government agency, it has the ability to hold onto your future refunds, garnish your wages, or even put a lien on your property.

 Neither is it in your best interest to assume that you can merely wait them out.
-Since the IRS has 10 years to go after you until your debts are written off, and it rarely forgives anyone of their debts, you would be dealing with financial consequences and other issues for a long time.
+Since the IRS has 10 years to go after you until your debts are written off, and it rarely forgives anyone of their debts without a lot of hard work, you would be dealing with financial consequences and other issues for a long time.

-And while even though there is this Collection Statute Expiration Date (CSED), sometimes the IRS can still extend it by seizing your property, entering into a period of non-collectability, or entering into an installment agreement.
+There is the Collection Statute Expiration Date (CSED) but sometimes the IRS can still extend it by seizing your property, entering into a period of non-collectability, or entering into an installment agreement.
 However, if you are coming to your CSED, you may be able to qualify to have part of your debt reduced by providing a compromise or a partial payment installment agreement.

 Getting Your Back Taxes Under Control